roryp/reliable-web-app-pattern-java-workshop/Part1-Tooling/README.md

 azd provision --no-prompt
 ```

-Once the resources are provisions (this can take a while), run the following command to deploy the code to the created infrastructure:
+It will take a while to provision your resources  - up to 20 minutes and once the resources are provisioned, run the following command to deploy the code to the created infrastructure:

 ```shell
 azd deploy